FIELD AUDIT · SHUFFLE/MINES

 The variance shape moves dramatically across configurations; the expected RTP baseline stays constant.

-Where Shuffle Mines sits across the audit set
+Where Shuffle Mines sits across operator coverage

-Shuffle Mines across the audit set
+Shuffle Mines across operator coverage

 BrandMines RTPNotable featureCatalogue position